Porcelain tile: Production

-The wear rating of the tile can be graded from zero to five according to the ISO 10545-7 (also, ASTM C1027) test for surface abrasion resistance of glazed tile, and this can be used to determine suitability for various end-use conditions.
+The wear rating of the tile can be graded from zero to five according to the ISO 10545-7 (also ASTM C1027) test for surface abrasion resistance of glazed tile, and this can be used to determine suitability for various end-use conditions.

 Polished porcelain tiles

 The dense, hard surface of porcelain has made polishing a viable alternative to a glazed surface.
 This means that a tile can be fired, then a polish cut into the surface, creating a shine without a glaze.

 Use

 Porcelain is much harder than ordinary ceramic tiles and is often selected, despite its higher price, for its hard-wearing nature.
 Porcelain can be used in both wet and dry areas such as bathrooms, showers, and kitchens.

 Disadvantages

 Porcelain is denser and therefore heavier to handle than other ceramic tiles.
 For this reason, it is generally more expensive.
 Being harder, it is more difficult to cut and drill and requires specialist tools, which can hamper fitting and increase costs.
 Polished porcelain may need sealing, where ordinary glazed tiles do not.
-The glazed surface is coated with less than two microns.
+The glazed surface is coated with less than two microns' thickness of glaze.